 For a while the program was even getting more compelling.
 In May 2020, Emirates significantly lowered fuel surcharges, which was great for awards.
 Now we’re seeing that trend reversed, which is bad news for redemptions.

-It’s one thing if this were the only negative Emirates Skywards change, but just a few weeks ago Emirates increased the cost of one-way business class award tickets.
+It’s one thing if this were the only negative Emirates Skywards change, but earlier this year Emirates increased the cost of one-way business class award tickets.
 When you couple that with much higher fees on award tickets, redeeming Skywards miles is looking less attractive than before.

 Let me of course acknowledge that oil prices have increased drastically, and I recognize that this is costing airlines a lot of money.
 However, many other airlines don’t pass on fuel surcharges on award tickets, so the fact that these are passed on when redeeming Skywards miles disproportionately impacts award passengers.

-Emirates has significantly increased fuel surcharges for the second time in just a couple of weeks.
+Emirates has significantly increased fuel surcharges for the third time in recent months.
 While this doesn’t have huge implications for flights paid with cash (since this is factored into the overall fare), this is major for those redeeming miles.
-For flights between the United States and Dubai (and beyond), you can expect to pay a minimum of $430+ in additional fees for business & first class compared to just a few weeks ago.
+For flights between the United States and Dubai (and beyond), you can expect to pay a minimum of $800+ for a premium cabin one-way award ticket.

 Here’s to hoping that oil prices go down again, and that these increased fees don’t stick around in the long run.